My older brother died when I was ten. My twin daughters died when their brothers were 6, 4, and 2.

 I’m not a professionally trained grief expert, but I know a few things from what life (and death) has taught me.

-After our daughters died, we struggled to know how to help our young sons in their anger, sadness, confusion, and grief.
+After our daughters died, we struggled to know how to help our sons in their anger, sadness, confusion, and grief.
 The following list of ideas was born from our efforts, the advice of therapists, and the help of friends who had suffered similar losses.
 If you’re wondering what to do for kids when their sibling dies, I hope these ideas can help.

 Here’s what you can give to kids who are grieving: something they want, something they need, something to keep, or something to read.